British singer Cliff Richard pursues legal action over raid

 Having been cleared of charges, Richard, who maintained his innocence throughout the investigation, has started legal action over the BBC's reporting of the case.

-The broadcaster televised a police raid on his house in August 2014.
-Richard said it had been wrong to make his name public before any charges had been brought.
+The broadcaster televised a police raid on his house, and Richard said that he thought it was wrong that his name has been made public, before any charges had been brought.

 "It is important not only for me personally but much more widely.
 My life was effectively turned upside down and my reputation, worldwide, was unnecessarily damaged."